Edgeworth-type expansion for the one-point distribution of the KPZ fixed point with a large height at a prior location: Introduction

-where $\HH:(0,\infty)\times\realR\to \realR$ and $\xi:(0,\infty)\times \realR \to \realR $ is the space-time white noise, was introduced by Kardar, Parisi and Zhang in \cite{KPZ86} to capture the evolution of the interface of a broad class of random growth model.
-Several physics paper \cite{FNS77,vBKS85,KPZ86} predicted that the height function $\HH(t,x)$, up to scaling factors, should converge to a model-independent universal random field.
-In the last two decades, a huge class of models in $(1+1)$ space-time dimension, the KPZ universality class, have been exactly solved and then shown to share the same scaling limit function.
-For instance, the longest increasing subsequence \cite{BDJ}, the directed last passage percolation \cite{Jo00}, the polynuclear growth model \cite{Jo03}, the asymmetric simple exclusion process (ASEP) \cite{TW08,TW09}, the directed random polymer \cite{ACQ,S12} and the KPZ equation \cite{QS22} etc.
+where $\HH:(0,\infty)\times\realR\to \realR$ and $\xi:(0,\infty)\times \realR \to \realR $ represents spacetime white noise.
+It was first introduced by Kardar, Parisi, and Zhang in their seminal work \cite{KPZ86} to describe the evolution of the interface in a wide range of random growth models.
+Numerous papers in physics literature \cite{FNS77,vBKS85} had previously predicted that the height function $\HH(t,x)$, when appropriately scaled, should converge to a universal random field that is independent of the specific model.
+Over the past two decades, an extensive class of (1 + 1) spacetime dimension models, collectively referred to as the KPZ universality class, has been exactly solved.
+Remarkably, all of these models have been shown to share the same scaling limit.
+Some notable examples include the longest increasing subsequence \cite{BDJ}, directed last passage percolation \cite{Jo00}, polynuclear growth models \cite{Jo03}, the asymmetric simple exclusion process (ASEP) \cite{TW08,TW09,Virag20,QS22}, directed random polymers \cite{ACQ,S12} and the KPZ equation itself \cite{QS22,Virag20}.